johnproodian/data-structures-and-algorithms/README.md

             * should map different strings to different indexes (though this isn't always possible)
         * **problems**:
             * *collisions* - when multiple keys are mapped to the same index.
 Sometimes this is unavoidable.
 When it happens, a linked list can be created at that index to store all the values that are mapped there (along with their keys).
         * **good hash functions**: limit collisions by spreading out values evenly throughout the array.
-If
 * **performance (Reading)**:
     * With a good hash function: O(1)
     * With a bad hash function: O(n)